UnclassedPenguin/scripts/README.md

 ## PasswordCheck

 This is my own version of a password checker which uses the HaveIBeenPwned API and checks if your password has been found in any online breaches that they have collected.
+It uses Threading to show a spinner while it is looking up the password.
 For more information [read this blog post](https://unclassed.ca/2021/simple-password-check/) or [watch this video](https://www.youtube.com/watch?v=hhUb5iknVJs).

 Usage: